-These days some of the most popular uses of telematics entail internet connectivity through mobile devices, like smartphones, vehicular diagnostic or breakdown reporting systems, and intelligent driving navigation.
+These days some of the most popular uses of telematics entail internet connectivity using mobile data from smartphones, vehicular diagnostic or breakdown reporting systems, and intelligent driving navigation.

-There is a long list of many other applications and uses of telematics, but some of the major ones include:
+There is a long list of many other applications and uses, but some of the major ones include:

 - Local business search and recommendation